567falk-png/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 ![wz02.jpg](../images/Wz02.png "wz02.png")

-You can change the size and location of this area by click and hold with the mouse pointer at the boundary between the grayed and non-grayed area.
+You can change the size and location of this area by clicking and dragging with the mouse pointer at the boundary between the grayed and non-grayed area.
 Once you are satisfied with the area selection, you can proceed to the next step.